alejandromartigarcia1-collab/Active-Directory-Linux/README.md

 ## Step 3 — Install Samba on LS120

+We run the same package installation command as in Sprint 1.
+The Kerberos configuration prompts will now ask for `LAB120.LAN` as the realm:

 ```bash
 sudo apt install -y acl attr samba samba-dsdb-modules samba-vfs-modules \
   smbclient winbind libpam-winbind libnss-winbind libpam-krb5 \